amitgiri0001/gogo/Notes.md

 # Conventions
 - Use of **`this` or `self` is not a good** practice.
 It is technically correct though.
+- Using **Pointers for receiver functions** is a good practice in Go.

 # New Leanings
 ## Variables
 - Variable declaration outside of function is ok but **definition** is not.
 - It is required to be all the defined variables.
 If a variable has to be defined but won't be used then **used `_` to avoid the compilation error.**
 - `var` declaration does not do initialization for the variables (checked for `map`.)
 Instead use `make` for declaration and initialization.
+- Anything that starts with CAPITAL letter will be available outside of the package.
+It can be single variable, type, struct props etc.

 ## References
 - The slices splitting creates **two new references that still points** to the main slice.